 Grave’s Disease is an auto-immune condition, where antibodies that normally protect someone from outside pathogens instead attack and trigger inflammation within normal tissues within the body.
 In Grave’s Disease, these antibodies attack the thyroid gland and tissues within the orbit, leading to overgrowth of muscles and fat cells and displacement of the eye(s) forward to protrude from the orbits.
 As the eyelids may not provide adequate closure the more forward the eyes are displaced, this can lead to excessive dryness of the eyes and cause corneal irritation, abrasions, vision loss, as well as an undesired cosmetic appearance.2

 Bulging or enlargement of one or both eyes should be examined by a physician experienced with this condition as soon as possible.
-If left untreated, orbital proptosis can lead to partial or complete vision loss.3 The My Houston Surgeons team has highly skilled Board-Certified and Fellowship-trained ENT Surgeons with expertise in Rhinology, including the management of Orbital Proptosis.
+If left untreated, orbital proptosis can lead to partial or complete vision loss.3 The My Houston Surgeons team has highly skilled board-certified and board-eligible and Fellowship-trained ENT Surgeons with expertise in Rhinology, including the management of Orbital Proptosis.
 Initial workup includes CT and occasionally MRI imaging to determine the cause of the orbital proptosis, possible nasal endoscopy if a sinus or nasal lesion is suspected, bloodwork to determine the status of thyroid function and determine presence of auto-antibodies if Grave’s Disease is suspected, and surgical planning when indicated for decompression of the orbits.
 Ophthalmology evaluation is indicated for any patients with irritation, discomfort, or vision change as well.

 Contact My Houston Surgeons For Bulging Eye Treatment